murageden/gavaconnect/README.md

 ### `Excise License Check With PIN`

 This service acts as a *central verification and information retrieval tool*.
-It confirms a taxpayer's identity via 8PIN validation* and delivers a complete compliance snapshot, including their *Excise License status* and their current registration standing for VAT and PAYE
+It confirms a taxpayer's identity via *PIN validation* and delivers a complete compliance snapshot, including their *Excise License status* and their current registration standing for VAT and PAYE

 ### `KRA PIN Retrieval With KRA PIN`